matthewlehner/matthewlehner.net/source/2015-11-17-npm-basics-for-rubyists.html.markdown

 When entering an unfamiliar project, this is the first place to look.

-That's it, if you're not doing any other front end work in a project, you probably won't have to touch `package.json`, and will only have to run `npm i` when the dependencies need to be updated.

 ### Installing dependencies

-In the Ruby ecosystem, there are two ways to install gems, directly with `gem install gemname`, or via the `Gemfile` with Bundler.
-All gems are installed system wide, or scoped to a user account, but if you've installed a gem, it is available for any project.
+In the Ruby ecosystem there are two ways to install gems, directly with `gem install gemname`, or via the `Gemfile` with Bundler.
+In node.js, npm is the only way to install node packages.

-npm has two ways of installing packages, globally, or locally.
-Global installation is similar to running `gem install` – it installs the package to a globally configured node directory and if this is added to your path, you'll be able to run any binaries that it installs.
+In Ruby, gems are installed system wide and if you've installed a gem, it is available for any project. npm has two ways of installing packages – globally, or locally.

+Global installation is similar to running `gem install` – it installs the package to a globally configured node directory, however, global packages are not available locally within local projects.
+Global packages are typically used for utilities and tooling.

-However, npm's default behaviour is to install the package locally, to whatever directory you are currently in.
-If you are in your home directory and install a package, npm will install it to `~/node_modules/package-name`.
+Local installation is npm's default behaviour and will make the installed packages available within the current directory.
+If you are in `~/code/app-time`, running `npm install backbone` will install to `~/code/app-time/node_modules/backbone`.

 Here's a quick overview of the different commands:

 #### Global Dependencies
 In npm, you would typically use global installed packages for tooling or utilities you will use often for multiple purposes.
-Examples of packages that are often installed globally are:
+Examples of packages that are typically installed globally are:

 - [svgo][svgo-link]
 - [eslint][eslint-link]